arsalaninam/CoopApiTestFramework/README.md

 ### Installation

-Open the project in IntelliJ.
+Open the project in any IDE.
 Run the following command in Terminal and build the project.
 It will automatically download all the required dependencies.

 ```sh
 $ mvn clean install